Access policies

 What happened to Scopes?

 Scopes are a legacy access mechanism still used by some resource types (for example, default /logs and /spans datasets).
-They continue to work alongside policies, both for the UI and API.
-Where scopes exist, they appear in the Policy Access editor as existing rules, each with a rule ID for reference.
+They continue to work alongside policies in the legacy API.

 FAQs

-Q: I can’t see the policy configuration options.
+Q: I can't see the Access policy section.
 Why?

 You don't have permission to create or edit policies for this resource.